 - Want opportunities to network with other ADR professionals; and

-Each individual member has a right to vote at the General Assembly.
-Application is made directly to the FICM Executive Committee, accompanied by a short CV and passport sized photograph at the Corporate address of the Organization.
+Each individual member has a right to vote on the institutional affairs of the organization that involve their personal interests.
+Application is made directly to the FICM Executive Committee, accompanied by a short CV and passport-sized photograph at the Corporate address of the Organization.

 Section 2.3 : Law Firm membership

 Law Firm membership is open to all law firms who need a combination of ADR and innovative dispute resolution tools and are seeking to provide an integrated approach of dispute resolution to their clients.
 Member Law Firms can nominate some of their senior partners for joining FICM Panel of Neutrals based on their practice area.